JamieShi/C-Notes/Lec19 c++ cast, big 5.md

 File *window.h*

-	class XWindowInpl;
+	class XWindowImpl; 	// forward declaration

 	class Xwindow {
-		XwindowInpl *pImpl;
+		XwindowImpl *pImpl;	 // No compilation dependency on XWindowImpl.h
 		~~~~~
 	};

-FIle *window.cc*
+File *window.cc*

 	#include "window.h"
 	#include "windowimpl.h"

-	Xwindow:: Xwindow(): pImpl {new XwindowImpl} {}
+	Xwindow:: Xwindow(): pImpl {new XwindowImpl} {} //MIL
 	~~~~~~~~~~
-	pImpl->d;
+	// replace d in method with pImpl->d;

+*graphicsdisplay.cc*

+	#include "window.h"

+- Only *window.cc* needs to recompile (no need to recompile *graphicsdisplay.cc*) if you change XWindow’s implementation.

 ![Imgur](https://i.imgur.com/kaypNW4.jpg)

 We can generate the pImpl idiom to accommodate multiple implementation

-### Bridge pattern ###
+## Bridge pattern

 This is an extension of the "pImplementation" idiom with subclasses to abstract alternate implementations.
-It is often found in graphical applications, like when we switch the window style or a backend engine.
+It is often found in graphical applications, like when we switch the window style or a back-end engine.

 The bridge pattern makes it easy to swap out implementations.
 It separates an abstraction from its implementation so we can change either separately.